-- 1. Authorize acceptance of compensation from the Applicant in the amount of \$211 for the unauthorized occupation of State land for the period beginning May 27, 2020, through December 16, 2020. - 2.
-Authorize issuance of a General Lease Recreational and Protective Structure Use to the Applicant beginning December 17, 2020, for a term of 10 years for the use and maintenance of an existing boat dock, gangway, pilings, and bank protection; as described in Exhibit A and shown on Exhibit B (for reference purposes only) attached and by this reference made a part hereof; consideration for the boat dock, gangway, and pilings: \$380 per year, with an annual Consumer Price Index adjustment; consideration for the bank protection: the public use and benefit; with the State reserving the right at any time to set a monetary rent if the Commission finds such action to be in the State's best interests; and liability insurance in an amount no less than \$1,000,000 per occurrence.
+- 1. Rescind the previous authorization for Lease No. PRC 9300.1, a General Lease Recreational and Protective Structure Use, approved on December 18, 2015, to Eileen S. Mortimore. - 2.
+Authorize acceptance of compensation from the Applicant in the amount of \$870 for the unauthorized occupation of State land for the period beginning September 16, 2019, through December 16, 2020.

+3. Authorize issuance of a General Lease - Recreational and Protective Structure Use to the Applicant, beginning December 17, 2020, for a term of 10 years, for the use and maintenance of an existing wooden deck, boat dock, gangway, three steel pilings, one unattached piling, and bank protection consisting of a bulkhead, riprap, and eight wood pilings, as described in Exhibit A, Land Description, and as shown on Exhibit B, Site and Location Map (for reference purposes only), attached and by this reference made a part hereof; consideration for the wooden deck, boat dock, gangway, three steel pilings, and one unattached piling: \$693 per year, with an annual Consumer Price Index adjustment; consideration for the bank protection: the public use and benefit; with the State reserving the right at any time to set a monetary rent if the Commission finds such action to be in the State's best interests; and liability insurance in an amount no less than \$1,000,000 per occurrence.